NICK-JEM/portfolioSite/README.md

 for those I have completed so far.
 It will be used to track my progress with coding and show off my abilities to interested parties.

+The project is unguided aside from a few tips and a Kanban board to track task completion (on the codecademy platform).
+All coding work my own, including bugs and errors!

+### NOTES

 As of last commit there is only a skeleton of a Home page and some styling, However I will update this readme as I complete sections.

-### NOTES

 > timeline for this project is 1.5 days (evening of 4th and day of 5th april 2022),
 > with one overflow day allowed if it is taking longer than planned.